pawelwilczewski/ue5-coding-guide/README.md

 15.7. __DO__ declare the event/delegate signature first and the event directly below it.

-15.8. __CONSIDER__ preferably, don't use the same signature for different events - it's only recommended when it's certain that all events using that signature will always need to be updated whenever that signature is changed.
+15.8. __CONSIDER__ not using the same signature struct for different events - it's only recommended when it's certain that all events using that signature will always need to be updated whenever that signature is changed.

 15.9. __DO__ use events specifiers that are supported by Blueprints (almost always `BlueprintNativeEvent`, sometimes `BlueprintImplementable`).